Program in Genomics of Differentiation

 David Clark and his colleagues in the Section on Chromatin and Gene Expression study the role of chromatin structure in gene activation.
 Gene activation must occur in the presence of nucleosomes, which are compact structures capable of blocking transcription at every step.
 To circumvent the chromatin block, eukaryotic cells possess chromatin-remodeling and histone-modifying complexes.
 Mutations in many of these complexes are strongly associated with cancer.
 The laboratory used Illumina paired-end sequencing to determine nucleosome positions genome-wide in remodeling mutants of the yeast Saccharomyces cerevisiae and found that the chromatin remodeling complex known as RSC plays a much more important role than the related SWI-SNF complex in organizing yeast chromatin.
 RSC affects the phasing of nucleosomes relative to the transcription start sites of genes and controls the width of the nucleosome-depleted region that is characteristic of gene promoters.
 Currently, the laboratory is studying interactions among the various chromatin-remodeling machines to determine their specific roles in chromatin organization.

 Robert Crouch, who leads the Section on Formation of RNA, studies RNases H, enzymes that degrade RNA in RNA/DNA hybrids.
 Failure to degrade RNA in DNA can lead to loss of mitochondrial DNA, detrimental DNA recombination, severe neurological defects, and a general loss of genome integrity.
 Type I RNase H is structurally and functionally related to an essential RNase H of the HIV-AIDS virus and could be a target for HIV drug therapy.
-In humans, defective Type II RNase H can result in Aicardi-Goutières syndrome, an encephalopathy that mimics uterine viral infection.
+In humans, defective Type II RNase H can result in Aicardi-Goutières syndrome, an encephalopathy that mimics in utero–acquired viral infection.
 In eukaryotes, type II RNase H2 has two distinct activities: removal of single ribonucleotides misincorporated in DNA and of longer stretches of RNA/DNA hybrids, thereby helping to maintain genome stability.
-Studies on mice and yeast defective in RNase H2 are providing insights into the contribution of this protein to genome integrity.
+Studies on defective in RNase H2 in mice and yeast are providing insights into the contribution of this protein to genome integrity.

-Igor Dawid, who heads the Section for Developmental Biology, and colleagues study early development in zebrafish and Xenopus.
+Igor Dawid, who heads the Section for Developmental Biology, and colleagues study early development in zebrafish and the frog Xenopus.
 Recent efforts focused on the formation of the neural crest, pineal transcriptome analysis, and the modulation of cell adhesion in the early embryo.
-In analyzing neural crest development, the group studied the role of the BTB domain protein Kctd15.
+In analyzing neural crest development, the group studied the role of the BTB–domain protein Kctd15.
 Kctd15 inhibits neural crest formation, and its action is believed to delimit the neural crest domain in the zebrafish embryo.
 Kctd15 inhibits transcription factor AP-2, an important neural crest regulator.
 The mechanism of this inhibition involves the specific binding of Kctd15 to the AP-2 activation domain.
-SUMO modification of Kctd15 was also studied.
-This modification is not required for the inhibition of AP-2 by Kctd15, but might have a role in distinct developmental processes.
-In studying the RNA population of the pineal gland, the group noted a factor, Unc119c, which is differentially expressed in the pineal.
+SUMO modification of Kctd15 was also studied, a modification that is not required for the inhibition of AP-2 by Kctd15 but may play a role in distinct developmental processes.
+In studying the RNA population of the pineal gland, the group noted a factor, Unc119c, that is differentially expressed in the pineal.
 Knock-down studies indicate that Unc119c is required in the pineal gland to guide the habenular commissure across the midline in the developing zebrafish brain.
-Another project showed that the transmembrane E3 ubiquitin ligase March 8 is a modulator of cell-cell adhesion in the early frog and fish embryo.
+Another project showed that the transmembrane E3 ubiquitin ligase March8 is a modulator of cell-cell adhesion in the early frog and fish embryo.

 Mel DePamphilis heads the Section on Eukaryotic DNA Replication, which studies the control of DNA replication and gene expression during mammalian development.
 The Section's current work focuses on three questions: how genome duplication is restricted to once per cell division in proliferating cells; how these mechanisms can be circumvented in order to selectively kill cancer cells; and how the mechanisms are circumvented during normal mammalian development to allow some cells to differentiate into viable, nonproliferating, polyploid cells.
 Recently, members of the Section discovered that one of the proteins (Geminin) involved in preventing DNA from re-replicating prior to mitosis is essential to prevent DNA re-replication and apoptosis in cells derived from human cancers, but not in cells derived from normal tissues.
 They are pursuing this discovery by investigating the effects of Geminin ablation in mice, by using high-throughput screening to identify all genes essential for restricting genome duplication in cancer cells to once per cell division, and by identifying small molecules that selectively target these genes.
 Such molecules would be useful in cancer chemotherapy as well as in research into the regulation of cell proliferation.
 To understand how normal cells escape the restrictions on genome duplication, the Section is investigating how trophoblast stem cells exit their mitotic cell cycle and differentiate into the polyploid giant cells essential for both implantation and placentation.